-- 1.8.
-Market evidence should include any pre-sales in the building and/or recent sales and pre-sales of comparable apartments in other buildings in the locality. - 1.9.
+- 1.7.
+The marginal value shall be the actual price exchanged.
+Where the apartments have not been exchanged then the market value should be the listed or asking price.
+If there are no listed or asking prices then the value shall be estimated by the Valuer based on market evidence. - 1.8.
+Market evidence should include any pre-sales in the building and/or recent sales and presales of comparable apartments in other buildings in the locality. - 1.9.
 The Valuer shall deduct (from the end value of the bonus floor space) GST at one eleventh of the gross end sale value and any other costs on sale such as sales commission and legal costs.
 Generally these costs will be no more than 3.0% of gross end sale value. - 1.10.
 The result is the expected marginal net sale proceeds from the bonus floor space.